typesense/typesense-website/docs-site/content/guide/typesense-cloud/mcp-server.md

 ## Connect

-Add the Typesense Cloud MCP server to your client:
+Add the Typesense Cloud MCP server to your client.
+It is a remote MCP server over Streamable HTTP with OAuth, so any client that supports those works:

 ```
 https://cloud.typesense.org/mcp/v1